Taylor Swift Grammys

 I’d say my Taylor Swift fatigue kicked in with Midnights being a bit of a mid album.
 Despite huge chart success and some genuinely great songs, the whole record admittedly does feel a bit phoned in, Swift-by-numbers.
 It sounds worse after the game changing triumphs of Folklore and Evermore.
 Couple Midnights not being up there with her later great work and a huge tour that you couldn’t escape clips of and two Taylor’s Versions releasing that didn’t quite match the excellence of her first two and you can start to understand why the Taylor Swift fatigue has begun to kick in.
 Even for those of us who worship the ground she walks on.

-And then of course came the announcement that on April 19th, Taylor Swift will be releasing the cringe inducingly titled record The Tortured Poets Department.
+And then of course comes the announcement that on April 19th, Taylor Swift will be releasing the cringe inducingly titled record The Tortured Poets Department.
 It’s… a lot.
-The name is jarring, the album cover is bad – it was a shame that one of my most streamed, favourite artists ever was releasing a new album and my reaction is not one of giddy glee but one of exhaustion.
+The name is jarring, the album cover is bad – and whilst, as my fellow Swiftie fan pointed out to me, I’m sure I’ll absolutely adore so much about it it’s a shame that one of my most streamed, favourite artists ever is releasing a new album and my reaction is not one of giddy glee but one of exhaustion.
 I am burnt out trying to soak in new albums all the time.

 I say this with all the love of a huge fan who paid a hell of a lot of money to see Taylor Swift on her Eras Tour come August, and who’s very giddy for it, but I very much wish she’d have a restful, long hiatus.
 Give us all time to miss you, Taylor – and come back and show us why you’re the biggest artist in the world.
 It’s easy to overlook someone’s talents and deserved acclaim when you take them for granted.
 “Taylor Swift is the music industry”, her stans declare – but you only need to look at the reaction to the Grammys last night to see why that’s probably not the best thing in the long term.